 These individuals make up the hospice Interdisciplinary Team which, along with the patients own physician make decisions about patient care: Always taking patient choices into consideration.
 Together this team works to bring the individual and their family "dignity, comfort and peace" through the final months, weeks and days.
 They meet regularly to assess patient status and to make adjustments to treatment as the disease progresses.

-In addition, the Administrative Team is available at 518.891.9631 to address your concerns and questions regarding billing and insurance issues, ethical issues, fundraising and outreach, as well as any complaints or concerns you may have.
-Please feel free to contact the Administrative office in Saranac Lake, Monday through Friday between 7:30am and 4pm.
+In addition, the Administrative Team is available at 518.891.0606 to address your concerns and questions regarding billing and insurance issues, ethical issues, fundraising and outreach, as well as any complaints or concerns you may have.
+Please feel free to contact us, Monday through Friday, between 8am and 4pm.